ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 ### General

 Everyone who is familiar with a piano roll, can use it right away.
 It's heavily inspired by FL, Bitwig and Reason.
-DAW's which i've used in the past.
+DAW's which I've used in the past.
 Most common keyboard shortcuts wokring, so it's not a problem to use <kbd>ctrl+b</kbd>
 or <kbd>ctrl+d</kbd> for note duplication.

 ### Open the piano roll